elementor/elementor-developers-docs/src/deprecations/deprecated-function.md

 }
 ```

 The original method was renamed to `register()`.
-But we didn't removed the `add_item()` method, we simply added a deprecation handler to inform developers that still use this method to replace it with the new name.
+But, we didn't remove the `add_item()` method, we simply added a deprecation handler to inform developers still using this method to replace it with the new name.

-After 8 major versions the code will look like this:
+After eight major versions the code will look like this:

 ```php
 class Items {